UK Songwriting Contest

 SUCCESS FOR KATIE

-When Katie Kittermaster won the UKSC at the age of 17 (with her song "T-Shirt") media interest, TV, radio and festival appearances followed and Katie was signed to a nationwide tour with celebrity boyband BoyzLife.
-She was soon invited by
+Katie Kittermaster won the UKSC at the age of 17.
+Media interest, TV, radio and festival appearances and tour invitations quickly followed.
+Katie was signed to a big nationwide tour with celebrity boyband BoyzLife and she was soon invited by

 Ronan Keating, Scouting For Girls, Kaiser Chiefs, Olly Murs, Jools Holland and Lucy Spraggan to open shows and tour with them.
-She now headlines her own sell out concerts and she is a UKSC judge.
-In 2021 she was signed to a major world wide publishing deal with BMG.
+Her UKSC song was chosen as the UK's entry in The Commonwealth Song Contest and won that event.
+She now headlines her own sell out concerts and more recently she became a UKSC judge for two UKSC events.
+She is now signed to a major world wide publishing deal with BMG.
 Katie says: "The UKSC has given me confidence and self belief; thank you xxxx.
 Your competition really has helped - so feel free to quote away!!!
 X".
 Discover more about Katie at katiekittermaster.com

 Picture